 pepper to taste

 red pepper flakes (optional)

-1 cup cooked noodles or rice (optional)
+1 cup cooked noodles,rice, or quinoa (optional)

 Is it ok if I just say I throw all of the ingredients into a pot (except noodles) and cook until the veggies are tender?
 If you want the flavors to meld well, let it simmer for about at least an hour.
 Feel free to use the crock pot, too.